Student Success Coaches assisting a Duquesne family at FAST 2023.

 • After your move-in is complete, visit the Orientation tent for your goodies for the week!

-• Lunch will be provided to all students and families on move-in day in Hogan Dining Center, free of charge.
+• Lunch will be provided to all students and families on Move-In Day in Hogan Dining Center, free of charge.

 Make sure to have the Orientation Schedule downloaded on your device in preparation for move-in!
 This schedule includes more detailed information about our move-in process, a schedule of events, campus resources, a to-do list before classes start, and more.

-The Freshman Mentors Program is a resource where new students are assigned a faculty or staff mentor.
-First-year students are assigned many supportive University community members including an academic advisor, resident assistant, orientation team leader, faculty advisor and a resident director to name a few.
-The Freshman Mentor Program provides a unique opportunity for new students to have someone to talk to, to hang out with or to just vent.
+First-year students are assigned one of many supportive University community members including an academic advisor, student success coach, resident assistant, orientation team leader, faculty advisor and a resident director, just to name a few.

-Mentors in this program are qualified University employees who are genuinely interested in the welfare of our students and have that added ingredient that makes them particularly accessible.
-Mentors coordinate study breaks, informal outings and other social events made available to their mentor group.
-Most importantly, however, they are available to our students in many ways to help them through that first year of college.
+Our First-year Mentor Program provides a unique opportunity for new students to have someone to talk to, to hang out with or to just vent.
+Mentors in this program are qualified University employees who are genuinely interested in your wellbeing and are particularly accessible.
+Mentors coordinate study breaks, informal outings and other social events for their mentor group.
+Most importantly, however, they are available simply to help you with the variety of things that could come up in your first year of college.

-The Freshman Class Council is a group of freshmen who meet with the Director of Freshman Development biweekly throughout their freshman year.
+Our Freshman Class Council is a group of freshmen who meet with the Director of Freshman Development biweekly throughout their first year.
+Students provide feedback to the Director concerning current freshmen needs.

 Members of the executive board plan service projects for the Freshmen Class.
 Examples of these projects are: